2128 Darwin, the Popular Gene Construction Learning Kit for Children

 Using virtual drag-and-drop, the user then actively transfers the nucleus to the growth unit, the so-called Crescer where the organism will grow from the first cell.
 The Crescer is a fully automated growth system with all necessary nutritional, cleaning, and control functions.
 The starter set of *Darwin* contains wetware for ten runs: ten neutral basic cells and ten disposable wombs, cocoons with biological adapters for the Crescer.
 The starter set wombs have a capacity of 20 ml.

-Also included are two liters of nutrient solution containing all proteinogenic amino acids necessary for up to 200 g of life forms thanks to the patented recycling technology of the growth system.
+Also included are two liters of nutrient solution containing all proteinogenic amino acids necessary for up to 200 grams of life forms thanks to the patented recycling technology of the growth system.
 Consumables can be reordered easily.
 The integrated monitor can order new material in time.
 A refill subscription is recommended to ensure unrestricted fun.

 The add-on module "Sequencer" is required to analyze the genome of existing life forms in order to add their genes to the traits library.
 For example, the genes for skin pigments can be extracted from many plants.
 Though, combining genes from different sources needs some practice, as genes may interact with each other.
 An additional software simulator that is also available as an add-on helps to avoid failed attempts, which consume resources without producing viable organisms.